 The statistics show significantly high numbers of medical malpractice claims, but many errors go unreported.
 You can help ensure your safety and the well being of your loved ones by taking the following steps:

 - Be aware of common medical errors.
 By familiarizing yourself with some of the common errors, you can heighten your awareness and ask your doctor questions when receiving care.
 Some of these errors and types of negligence include:

 - Get multiple opinions.
 A second, third, or fourth opinion about a diagnosis or method of care can mean the difference between life and death.

 - Research your doctor.
 With the click of a mouse, you can access a physician’s professional background, accomplishments, and reviews.
 Take advantage of these resources and research your physician ahead of time.
 Bad reviews and previous malpractice complaints can signal a problem.

 - Educate yourself.
 When you receive a diagnosis, take the initiative to educate yourself about your condition, the treatment options, and the risks pertaining to each option.
 This gives you a better understanding when consulting with your physician, empowers you to ask the right questions, and, in conjunction with your doctor, reach the safest option for you.

 Experienced Washington D.C. and Baltimore malpractice attorneys aggressively fight for the compensation you deserve

 If you or a loved one was injured by a medical error, trust the attorneys with more than 30 years of practice experience in Washington D.C. and Maryland.
-The award-winning medical malpractice lawyers of Schochor, Federico, and Staton, P.A. serve clients in a variety of cases, including national plaintiffs in major class action litigation.
+The award-winning medical malpractice lawyers of Schochor, Staton, Goldberg, and Cardea, P.A. serve clients in a variety of cases, including national plaintiffs in major class action litigation.
 Contact their office today at (888) 234-0001 for an initial consult.